 This is a very important aspect of beauty.
 Knowing your skin tone will save you time and money when buying makeup and sometimes even clothing.
 Knowing what works for your skin tone and what doesn’t is what is actually key.
 But, to understand that, you must first identify your skin tone and learn what types of colors and products will work best for you.
 So, let’s start by learning the basics of all basics… What is skin tone?

-Skin Tone by definition: “Your skin tone, or undertone, does not refer to the shade of your skin (light, medium, dark)–that is your complexion, or the surface color of your skin.
-Your skin tone, is determined by the amount of melanin, or pigment, in your skin and does not change from sun exposure or skin conditions like rosacea or acne.”
+“Your skin tone, or undertone, does not refer to the shade of your skin (light, medium, dark)–that is your complexion or the surface color of your skin.
+Your skin tone is determined by the amount of melanin, or pigment, in your skin and does not change from sun exposure or skin conditions like rosacea or acne.”

-So, even if you tan during the summer and become more pale in the winter- your skin tone will remain the same.
+So, even if you tan during the summer and become paler in the winter- your skin tone will remain the same.
 Your skin tone will be one of the following: cool, warm, or neutral.

 Take a white piece of printer paper and hold it up to your face.
-Using a mirror try to determine if your skin casts a yellow, pink, rosy, blueish-red, green, or gray undertone.
+Using a mirror try to determine if your skin casts a yellow, pink, rosy, bluish-red, green, or gray undertone.

 If your skin appears yellowish than you have a warm skin tone.